jabibamman/tic-tac-toe-react/README.md

 # Tic Tac Toe React

-This app of Tic Tac Toe was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This app was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 > Screenshot from the game :